 The main member of a medical scheme is sent SMS communications regarding accounts and billing enquiries.

 Private patients (uninsured) will receive SMS communications for reminders (hospital admissions and/or appointments) and for accounts and billing enquiries.

 Email addresses you have given us will also be used to communicate with you.
 Since postal delivery is problematic, where possible we do require an email address on file.

 Employees with access to patient’s personal details sign a confidentiality clause in their contract to protect your personal information.
 Paper-based files are stored in lockable filing cabinets.
+Keys are stored in a key safe.
 Digital information stored by our practice management software is protected by appropriate security standards and access to this information via the browser is password-protected.
 All computers at Dr Purdy’s rooms are also password protected.

 Physical healthcare records belong to the Practice that creates them.
 Patients have rights concerning the information contained in their records, but do not own the actual documents or electronic files.
 Retention (and disposal) of medical records by Dr Purdy follow guidelines contained in the HPCSA’s “Guidelines on the Keeping of Patient Records” and those outlined in the POPI Act.
 The PAI Act makes provision for patients to access these records -appropriate forms and fees are available for download here.